Review | 2022.08.24

 Wtf I love invaders now.

-thumbnail Elden Ring elevator volcano manor magma wyrm thumbnail Elden Ring elevator moonveil thumbnail Elden Ring Leyndell Royal Capital banner
+thumbnail Elden Ring co-op volcano manor magma lava fall thumbnail Elden Ring elevator moonveil thumbnail Elden Ring Leyndell Royal Capital banner

 thumbnail Elden Ring cinematic Rykard devour gods